IanLondon/plot-bot/notes.md

 * ~~The server should represent the drawing area: width, height, displacement from robot origin.
 Also should represent step length (in mm) and pulley-to-pulley distance.~~
 * ~~Modify fontTest.js to work with the new setup.~~
 * ~~Fix the weird line thickening glitch - for some reason all old lines get stroked as drawing progresses.~~
+* Make the canvas scaling work correctly.
+Also, the canvas scale should be used to multiply the Cartesian coordinates when you make commands - otherwise you're doing a 1:1 pixel:Cartesian ratio, which would require a roughly 1220x2438 pixel canvas for the 4"x8" whiteboard!
+* ~~Make activateMotors set the new stepDelta itself - it should be a comprehensive function.
+You might want to break it up into smaller functions -- but only call one function per movement command.
+Work it out.~~
+* Make activateMotors scale the velocity of the steppers so the "slow" one is at max speed and the "fast" one is scaled down -- they should complete at the same time, or else you get weird L-shaped lines when their # of steps are unequal and one finished first.